In this article:

 Along with celebrations comes increased alcohol consumption.
 Wine contains about 160 calories per glass, depending on the type.

-To avoid winter weight gain, stay active, watch portion sizes, and restrict daily alcohol intake to at most two drinks for men and one drink for women.
+To avoid winter weight gain, stay active, watch portion sizes, and restrict daily alcohol intake to two drinks for men and one drink for women.

 Avoiding processed foods is important.
 You should continue to eat a variety of healthy foods, including whole grains, lean proteins, fruits, and vegetables.